Storm Coordination Message #1 – Wednesday Night 8/4/21-Thursday Morning 8/5/21 Heavy Rainfall & Flood Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor severe weather potential for Wednesday and the impacts of Tropical Storm Elsa Thursday Night into Friday..
+..SKYWARN Self-Activation will monitor the severe weather potential for late Tuesday Afternoon and Evening across the region..

-SKYWARN Self-Activation will monitor severe weather potential for Wednesday and the impacts of Tropical Storm Elsa Thursday Night into Friday.
-Another coordination message more focused on Tropical Storm Elsa will be posted by 11 PM EDT Wednesday Evening or worse case 9 AM EDT Thursday Morning.
-Below are the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:
+SKYWARN Self-Activation will monitor the severe weather potential for late Tuesday Afternoon and Evening across the region.
+This will be the last coordination message as we shift into operations mode.
+Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: